nishantbalaji/nishantbalaji/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Computer+Engineer;Developer;Student;Fullstack+Engineer;Programmer)](https://git.io/typing-svg)

 I'm a third year Computer Engineering student at UC San Diego 🔱.
 I love working with computers in both software and hardware roles and learning new technologies.
+I'm passionate about CS education and spreading CS to underrepresented communities!

 - I'm currently working at:
   - 🔷 [Association for Computing Machinery (ACM) at UCSD](https://acmucsd.com/), a computing org at UC San Diego as the VP of Events.
     - I'm also on the [ECE Day committee](http://eceday.ucsd.edu/) to make an event that celebrates the spirit of Electrical and Computer Engineering!
+    - I'm the student org liason for the [ECE Alumni Board](https://ece.ucsd.edu), working to foster connections between student organizations and the department.
   - 💡 [Triton Software Engineering (TSE)](https://tse.ucsd.edu/), as a developer, building a platform for the [League of Amazing Programmers](https://www.jointheleague.org/).
+  - 🖥️ [NVIDIA](https://www.nvidia.com) on the hardware infrastructure group on the Security Team as a software engineering intern.

 - I'll be at:
-  - 🖥️ [NVIDIA](https://www.nvidia.com) on the hardware infrastructure team as a software engineering intern in Spring 2023.
-  - 🎮 [Roblox](https://www.roblox.com/) as a software engineering intern in Summer 2023
+  - 🎮 [Roblox](https://www.roblox.com/) as a software engineering intern in Summer 2023.

 - I previously was at:
-  - 🖥️ [NVIDIA](https://www.nvidia.com) on the hardware infrastructure team as a software engineering intern.
+  - 🖥️ [NVIDIA](https://www.nvidia.com) in the hardware infrastructure group on the Test Automation Team as a software engineering intern.
     - I built a web based platform for CPU and GPU engineers to see the status of all their running tests
   - 🛰 [NASA Goddard](https://www.nasa.gov/goddard) as a software engineering intern on the [EOSDIS](https://earthdata.nasa.gov/eosdis) team working to create a usage based data discovery tool using machine learning and natural language processing.
   - 🦜 [Engineers for Exploration](http://e4e.ucsd.edu/) on the [Acoustic Species ID Team](http://e4e.ucsd.edu/acoustic-species-identification), working to automatically label audio data from the Peruvian Amazon.